 Q: Who is the platform open to?

-A: The platform is open to anyone who would like to help those who are unable to leave their homes to shop: the elderly or people in quarantine.
+A: The platform is open to anyone who would like to help those who are unable to leave their homes to shop.

 Through uHelp, applicants can order shopping for themselves or for loved ones (beneficiaries) and then volunteering shops or individual volunteers, will complete and deliver the shopping at home.
 All this is done using our safe and secure platform.